 The purpose of the Hill College Campus Carry Task Force is to review current state law in regard to concealed carry on community college campuses and make recommendations for Hill College policy.
 Policy recommendations should meet the expectations of state law and take into consideration students, faculty, staff and community members.

-* Submit a final draft of recommendations to President's Council for review.
+- Submit a final draft of recommendations to the President.

 Task Force Members: